“Ah, but a man’s reach should exceed his grasp, Or what’s a heaven for?”

 —Robert Browning (“Andrea del Sarto”)

-Doing the work will change your skill set: this is how you close the gap between who you imagine you should be, and who you actually are.
+Doing the work is how you close the gap between who you imagine you should be, and who you actually are.

 It will change your relationship to the world.
 Your work will be a filter and a lens that illuminates aspects of the world you didn’t understand…or even know existed.